rainref/CPR/readme.md

 The root directory includes three main folders:

+### Dataset Folder
+Due to size constraints, only the test set is shown.
+The complete dataset is available at [https://github.com/mciniselli/T5_Replication_Package](https://github.com/mciniselli/T5_Replication_Package).

 ### Generation Folder

 This folder contains scripts to generate data from LLM and to evaluate the results.
 Each file in this directory serves an independent function: